jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_cookbook/classification.rst

 This section will demonstrate the process of image classification using the :ref:`test dataset <test_dataset>`.
 In this example we will use the processing algorithms only.
-For classification purposes you might also want to have a look at the Classification Workflow application, which provides a convenient graphical user interface and manages all intermediate steps 'under the hood' (see also :ref:`Getting Started <getting_started>`).
+For classification purposes you might also want to have a look at the :ref:`Classification Workflow` application, which provides a convenient graphical user interface and manages all intermediate steps 'under the hood' (see also :ref:`Getting Started <getting_started>`).

 Fit a Classifier